Władysław the White's Rebellion

-Władysław the White's rebellion was a war of succession fought between 8 September 1373 to March 1377 by forces of Władysław the White, duke of Duchy of Gniewkowo, against the Kingdom of Poland ruled by Louis I of Hungary, over the succession of the Polish throne.
+Władysław the White's rebellion was a princely rebellion fought between 8 September 1373 to March 1377 by forces of Władysław the White, duke of Duchy of Gniewkowo, against the Kingdom of Poland ruled by Louis I of Hungary, over the succession of the Polish throne.
 The war was won by Louis I and in March 1377, Władysław the White had agreed to give up his claims to the throne.

 Context

 Władysław the White was a duke of Duchy of Gniewkowo, which lands he sold to the king of Poland between 1363 and 1364.
 After the death of Casimir III the Great in 1370, Władysław had attempted to gain a right to succession of the throne of Poland, with the support of the Kuyavian and Greater Poland nobility opposed to the coronation of the Louis I of Hungary as the king.
 In order to that, he began several efforts to be released from his holy vows, but without results.
 Finally, in November 1371 the Pope Gregory XI, under the pressure of King of Poland, Louis I of Hungary, definitely refused the dispensation of his vows, and Władysław was forced to return to Dijon.